-DOCUMENTATION OF ADMISSIONS AND ENROLLMENT PROCESSES
+DOCUMENTATION OF PUBLIC SCHOOL CHOICE SCHOOL ADMISSIONS AND ENROLLMENT PROCESSES

-Charter School shall maintain complete and accurate records of its annual admissions and enrollment processes, including but not limited to documentation of implementation of lottery and waitlist criteria and procedures in accordance with the terms of the Charter.
+Charter School shall maintain complete and accurate records of its annual admissions and enrollment processes, including but not limited to documentation of implementation of lottery and waitlist criteria and procedures documenting that students who reside within the designated attendance boundary have been offered enrollment in accordance with the terms of the Charter School prior to any other students being accepted for admission.
 These records shall be made available to the District upon request.